Your organic vegetable garden in February 2014

 Digging in Grazing Rye

-- If you have a no dig veg plot, cover the green manure with a light excluding mulch of cardboard or black plastic to kill the plants off before sowing or planting.
+- If you have a no dig veg plot, cover the green manure with a light excluding mulch of cardboard or black plastic to kill the plants off before sowing or planting new crops.

 Feeding the soil